Bears zap the Patriots, beat New England 33-14 on Monday Night Football

 The Bears defense forced four takeaways (3 INT and 1 FR), while the offense gashed New England for 241 rushing yards and 2 TD.

 The Patriots came into the game as 8.5-point favorites.
-Before their victory on Monday night, Chicago was winless in games where they were 7-point underdogs or more on the season.
+Before their victory on Monday night, Chicago was winless in games this season where they were 7-point underdogs or more.
+The victory in Foxborough was also a franchise first, as the Bears were 0-4 all-time when visiting the Patriots.

 Justin Fields bounced back from a sluggish performance against the Washington Commanders ten days earlier, going 13-21 for 179 passing yards with 1 TD and 1 INT on top of rushing for 83 yards and another TD on the ground.